bkardell/x-tag/README.md

-X-Tag - Custom Elements for Modern Browsers
+X-Tag - Custom Elements for Modern Browsers (is= allowing version)
 =====

 Based on the current W3 Web Components [draft][1], X-Tag enables the custom element portion of the proposal.